Trust-Machines/BNS-V2/README.md

 These are critical decisions that one must consider to future-proof a managed namespace.
 For the first question, it's almost guranteed that you *will* need to update or remove the manager contract, therefore, it's imperative that manager contract include access to the 'mng-manager-transfer' function.
 If the initial manager contract does not include this function, it will be impossible to update or remove the namespace to a new manager contract.

+Next, the mint process is vastly more customizable in a managed namespace.
+At a high-level, managed namespaces have access to the same two paths for name registration: 2 steps / mng-name-preorder + mng-name-register, or a single step / fast-claim.
+Managed contracts **must** have access to one or both of these functions to successfully mint names in a namespace; additionally, the mint process can be customized to a high degree to allow for: free mints, token-gated mints, variable pricing, sip-10 token support, etc...

+Lastly, the ability to allow for the managed namespace contract *itself* to transfer any name is a critical decision.
+It's almost guranteed that you **don't** want to allow this, as it would allow the contract to transfer any name to any principal; however, there are some use-cases where much more granular control is required.

 ## Contributing
 We welcome and encourage contributions to the BNS-V2 project!
 If you’re interested in contributing to the BNS-V2 contract before its deployment to mainnet, please open an issue to allow the team to review your proposed changes or additions.
 ## License